- Briefing Room

 The AO or AS reserves the right to withhold processing requests for reimbursement until sufficient detail is received.
 In addition, reimbursement will not be made without AOR review and concurrence to ensure that progress on the Agreement is sufficient to substantiate payment.
 After AOR concurrence, the AO will approve and forward the request for reimbursement to the payment office via the DELPHI eInvoicing System.

-Advance Payments: Approved Advance Payments will be processed via Markview.
-Instructions for the use of Markview will be provided after the Advance Payment is approved.
+Advance Payments: Approved Advance Payments will be processed via Approval Workflow.
 Advance Payments will NOT be processed using the DELPHI eInvoicing System.
 Recipients may be paid in advance, provided they maintain or demonstrate the willingness to maintain the following in accordance with 49 CFR Part 19: (1) written procedures that minimize the time elapsing between the transfer of funds and disbursement by the Recipient, and (2) financial management systems that meet the standards for fund control and accountability.
 When these items are not met, reimbursement will be the method for payment.

 The Recipient must have Internet access to register and use the DELPHI eInvoicing System.
 Prompt registration for the DELPHI eInvoicing System is important in order to reduce the possibility of delayed payments.